Nazaré Canyon

 The Nazaré Canyon off the coast of Portugal.

-The Nazaré Canyon is a submarine canyon just off the coast of Nazaré, portuguese Oeste region, in the eastern North Atlantic Ocean.
-It is the largest submarine canyon in Europe, reaching depths of about 5000 m deep and a length of about 230 km.
+The Nazaré Canyon is a submarine canyon just off the coast of Nazaré in the Oeste region of Portugal, in the eastern North Atlantic Ocean.
+It is the largest submarine canyon in Europe, reaching depths of about 5000 m and a length of about 230 km.

 The canyon is being studied as part of the EU HERMES project using a remotely operated vehicle.
 The project is investigating the specialized canyon ecosystems, sediment transport and deposition, and the way in which the canyon influences and is affected by local ocean circulation.